 I began a regular regimen of massage and acupuncture, and the feeling of calm that it gave me during this difficult time, was truly inspiring to me.
 I also had very few adverse effects from the treatments, which even seemed to surprise my doctors.
 Despite all of the challenges, I felt grateful to be alive, and doing as well as I was.

 Shortly after this experience, I decided to become a Massage Therapist.
 I wanted to help other people get to that place where you feel empowered that you have some control over your body and mind, even when it feels like everything is going off the rails!

-In 2017 the breast cancer came back- and fractured my femur.
+In 2017 the breast cancer returned- and fractured my femur.
 The neuroendocrine cancer came back to my ovary.
 I had a hip replacement and a hysterectomy.
 More radiation.
 Long term chemotherapy.
 More medications.

 Cancer spread to my lower spine.
 And my liver.
 Spot in my lung.
 Spots in a few lymph nodes.
 More radiation, biopsies, medications, side effects.
 Regular echocardiograms, pet scans, cat scans, mri's, blood tests, fractured bones and medical appointments.
 SO.
 MANY.
 Medical appointments.

-BUT I'M STILL HERE.
-With the coolest kid and the cutest dog.
+BUT I'M STILL HERE!
+With the best job, the coolest kid and the cutest dog.